woossi0/suite/docs/usermanual/source/dataadmin/pgGettingStarted/pgshapeloader.rst

 Loading data into PostGIS with pgShapeloader
 ============================================

-The ``pgShapeloader`` tool (also known as "PostGIS Shapefile Import/Export Manager" or "PostGIS Shapefile and DBF loader") provides another option for loading shapefiles into PostGIS database tables.
+The :command:`pgShapeloader` tool (also known as "PostGIS Shapefile Import/Export Manager" or "PostGIS Shapefile and DBF loader") provides another option for loading shapefiles into PostGIS database tables.
 It is the graphical user interface (GUI) equivalent of the command line :ref:`shp2pgsql <dataadmin.pgGettingStarted.shp2pgsql>` tool.

-.. note:: This section uses the command line utility ``shp2pgsql``, the graphical utility ``pgShapeloader`` and optionally the graphical utility ``pgAdmin``.
-These tools may not be automatically present, depending on the type of installation of Boundless Suite.
-Please see the :ref:`install` section for information on how to install these tools for your platform.
+.. note:: This section uses the command line utility :command:`shp2pgsql`, the graphical utility :command:`pgShapeloader` and optionally the graphical utility :command:`pgAdmin`.
+These client tools are provided as part of Boundless Desktop.

-.. note::  On Linux systems, pgShapeloader is known as ``shp2pgsql-gui``.
+.. note::  On Linux systems, pgShapeloader is known as :command:`shp2pgsql-gui`.

 How it works
 ------------

-Like all graphical tools, ``pgShapeloader`` is designed for ease of use, while at the same time retaining most of the functionality of the more flexible command line tool.
-The ``pgShapeloader`` tool combines the two data loading stages, converting data into SQL commands and running those commands against the target database, into one operation.
+Like all graphical tools, :command:`pgShapeloader` is designed for ease of use, while at the same time retaining most of the functionality of the more flexible command line tool.
+The :command:`pgShapeloader` tool combines the two data loading stages, converting data into SQL commands and running those commands against the target database, into one operation.

 Preparation